Typical Mistakes made when handling probate alone

 Not collecting all the assets

 When a person has a lot of assets across several institutions it can be tempting to ignore assets of a lesser value as it may seem like more work than it’s worth to collect them.
 However it is the executor’s duty to ensure that the estate administration is completed correctly and this means in its entirety.
 If there are a set of shares worth only £10 they must still be collected and accounted for as part of the estate.
-The executor is responsible for that loss to the estate and could be held liable if a beneficiary were to question how the estate’s assets were being handled.
+The executor can be held responsible for failing to properly collect and distribute its assets.
+Loss to the estate, even if only minor, could result in an executor being held personally liable if a beneficiary were to question how the estate’s assets were being handled.

 Not transferring house ownership

-The most common mistake that is made during the estate administration is properties not being correctly transferred.
+A surpris common error or mistake made during the estate administration is properties not being correctly transferred.
 This can cause serious complications later on when the other owner or inhabitant passes away.

-It is important to understand the difference ways in which a property can be owned.
-The most commonly confused type of ownership is Joint tenancy and tenants in common, for a more in-depth explanation of the differences and how they affect probate you can read our blog post Joint Tenancy VS Tenants in Common when it comes to Probate.
+It is important to understand the different ways in which a property can be owned.
+The most commonly confused type of ownership is joint tenancy and tenants in common, for a more in-depth explanation of the differences and how they affect probate you can read our blog post Joint Tenancy VS Tenants in Common when it comes to Probate.

 Not correctly transferring a property can result in not being able to sell the property and incurring additional legal costs in order to rectify the mistakes.
 If the error was discovered during the administration of the surviving owners estate, it may be necessary to obtain probate for the person whose estate was mishandled in order to correctly administer the second person’s estate.
 The executor of the first estate would be liable for the mishandling of the asset which can result in litigation if the beneficiaries wish to pursue them.